Padel Magazine - The lob is one of the shots, see the most used shot at padel. If there is one move to master in padel, It's This one !

-Caution: A high bouncing ball that bounces too much on the rear window may allow the opponent to make a smash or blow that is difficult to put back later.
-A shot not too vertical and in the corners is recommended ...
+Warning: A high ball that bounces too much off the back window can allow the opponent to smash or hit hard to deliver later.
+A blow not too vertically and in the corners is recommended ...

 Tactically, a cross lob and so in the corners are often difficult to put back, but it is also necessary to play with the opponents.

 For example, lobing the opponent's backhand side can be a good strategy.
 Thus, lobing in the middle can be a good strategy and thus avoid not only a smash of the opponent, but also to break the angles ...

 Tactically, lobing in a very awkward and uncomfortable situation doesn't have to pay off.
 It is better to try in this case to put back a short and slow ball.
 Why ?
 The lob will have a good chance of being badly done… Conclusion: Your opponents will crucify you when you were already not in a good position.

 Franck Binisti - Padel Magazine

 Franck Binisti discovers the padel at the Pyramid Club in 2009 in the Paris region.
 Since then padel is part of his life.
 You often see him touring France by going to cover the big French paddle events.